-On Saturday, May 28th, people of all ages and abilities are invited to attend and explore bold, new approaches to singing, drumming, dancing and instrumental playing.
+On Saturday, DATE TBA, people of all ages and abilities are invited to attend and explore bold, new approaches to singing, drumming, dancing and instrumental playing.
 No instrument?
 No problem.
 And you don’t have to know how to improvise.
 All you need is your voice—and the desire to express yourself.
 We’ll do the rest.
 Whether you are a professional, a student or an amateur, Live Your Music in Montréal will expand your musical vocabulary.

 On Sunday afternoon, everyone who registers for the workshop is invited to join us Sunday from 3:00-4:30 pm for a “facilitation fest” led by members of Music for People’s Musicianship and Leadership Program.

 Housing: Rooms and Meals are included in Registration